 In 1897 Bicocchi moved four blocks east on West 7th Street to the corner at Houston Street.
 There he stocked exotic foods such as cockscombs from France, cheeses from Italy and Holland, jasmine tea from the Orient, olives and mushrooms from Spain.
 Clip is from the April 10 Register.

 In 1873 John B. Laneri, like Bicocchi, arrived in the United States at New Orleans.
 He lived there four years before moving to Galveston and then Marshall, where he entered the food-service business.
-After moving to Fort Worth he managed the dining and drinking facilities of Ginocchio’s Hotel beside the 1876 train depot located near today’s Tower 55.
+After moving to Fort Worth he managed the dining and drinking facilities of Ginocchio’s Hotel beside the 1882 Texas & Pacific Union Depot located near today’s Tower 55.
 Clip is from the 1885 city directory.

 And later at the 1899 train depot on Main Street at Lancaster Avenue.
 Clip is from the 1899 city directory.

 It was about that time that Louis Bicocchi bought pasta-making machinery and opened Fort Worth Macaroni and Paste Factory in a wooden building at the corner of Jennings and Daggett streets, across from Fort Worth High School.
 Clip is from the August 14, 1901 Register.

 The Bicocchi Building now occupies the site where the factory stood.